mit-orcd/rocky8-testing-2023/Quickstart/README.md

  * a new two-factor login node, `eofe4.mit.edu`, integrated with MIT enterprise Duo authentication.
  * a new operating system, Rocky 8 Linux, and updated software stack.
  * new processors from AMD and GPUs from NVidia.
+ * a new zone in the MGHPCC data center ( https://www.mghpcc.org ).

 ## Login